roboyoshi/mediaTools/README.md

 # mediaTools
-A Collection of Scripts and Tools for organising Media
+A Collection of Scripts and Tools for organizing Media

+* musicTools - A Collection of Functions to validate a music-ibrary